 Common Personal Injury Cases in Florida

 The following are meant to give you a few general examples of the many different types of accidents that can lead to personal injury claims.
-Whether or not you see your situation mentioned below, simply contact us as soon as possible to learn about how an attorney can help you fight for fair compensation.
+Whether you see your accident addressed below or not, you can always contact our team.
+One of our attorneys can help you prepare to fight for fair compensation.

-In 2019, there were 401,867 car accidents reported in Florida, with 7,107 of those accidents taking place in Leon County.
-This means that, on average, there are 1,101 car accidents each day in Florida and 19 in Tallahassee and the rest of Leon County.
+Drivers in private and commercial vehicles are both obligated to protect the parties around them from undue harm.
+Unfortunately, not everyone takes this duty seriously.
+In 2019, there were 401,867 car accidents reported in Florida.
+7,107 of those accidents took place in Leon County.
+This means that, on average, there are 1,101 car accidents each day in Florida, with 19 taking place in Leon County.

 Car Accident Checklist